QtlasPy/TUCTF2023/Prog/Hackertype/README.md

 <h1> Hacker Type : Easy </h1>

   <p> This challenge is to program a code to automatically enter words and retrieve them from the HTML page.
-Here an example with python and the requests library.</p>
+Here's an example with python and the requests library.</p>

   ```python
   import requests